Trump to bar abortion referrals by family planning clinics

 - US: Alabama woman who joined Islamic State is not a citizen

-The final regulation was published Friday on an HHS website.
+The regulation was published Friday on an HHS website.
 It’s not official until it appears in the Federal Register and the department said there could be “minor editorial changes.”
+A department official confirmed it was the final version.

-Known as Title X, the family-planning program serves about 4 million women annually, costing taxpayers about $260 million.
+Known as Title X, the family-planning program serves about 4 million women annually through independent clinics, many operated by Planned Parenthood affiliates, which serve about 1.6 million women.
+The grant program costs taxpayers about $260 million a year.

+Abortion is a legal medical procedure, but federal laws prohibit the use of taxpayer funds to pay for abortions except in cases of rape, incest, or to save the life of the woman.